clach04/whatabagacack/README.md

   * https://github.com/LordEidi/wombag - Written in Go, also offers Wallabag API
   * https://github.com/go-shiori/shiori excellent scraping and readability support with full archive as well
   * https://github.com/omnivore-app/omnivore (as of 2023, not possible to self host due to GCO requirements).
 Has an android app.
+  * https://codeberg.org/readeck/readeck which has a neat web browser extension which can use the browser to scrape instead of the server